Caffeine Intake Calculator

 Caffeine has several well-documented perks when consumed responsibly.
 It boosts energy, temporarily improves concentration, and may enhance athletic performance by reducing perceived effort.
 Research also suggests that regular coffee drinkers have a lower risk of certain neurodegenerative diseases like Parkinson’s and Alzheimer’s.
 The antioxidants in coffee and tea—polyphenols—may offer additional protective effects against inflammation and cell damage.

 Moderate caffeine intake can even elevate mood.
 By blocking the adenosine receptors in the brain that promote relaxation, caffeine increases dopamine signaling, which enhances feelings of alertness and pleasure.
 However, the lift is temporary, and too much caffeine can lead to irritability or anxiety once the initial buzz fades.
-Like most things, it’s all about balance.
+Like most things, the dose matters as much as the substance itself.

 Example Scenario

 Imagine you weigh 70 kilograms (about 154 pounds) and have had two cups of coffee today, totaling 190 milligrams of caffeine.
 The calculator estimates a moderate limit of roughly 210 milligrams (70 kg × 3 mg).
 That means you still have a small buffer before reaching the suggested maximum.
-If you reach for another cup, however, you may exceed the guideline.
-In this case, consider switching to water or herbal tea to stay hydrated without adding more caffeine.
+If you reach for another full-strength cup, however, you may exceed the guideline.
+In that situation, a smaller tea, a decaf option, or simply water may be the more comfortable choice.

 How Your Body Processes Caffeine